January 26

 0 comments

-Tire replacement is among the most important of all the maintenance and repair tasks drivers have to take care of over the life of their Kia.
-It may be tempting to put tire replacement off for as long as possible to reduce costs.
-However, the longer drivers wait, the more likely the tires will fail, possibly resulting in far higher repair and medical costs.
-Here we’ll take a look at the signs that tires need replacing and how often they need to be replaced.
+Tire replacement is among the most important maintenance and repair tasks drivers have to take care of over the life of their Kia.
+Putting tire replacement off for as long as possible may be tempting to reduce costs.
+However, the longer drivers wait, the more likely the tires will fail, possibly resulting in higher repair and medical costs.
+Here, we’ll look at the signs that tires need replacing and how often they need to be replaced.

 Signs That Tires Need To Be Replaced

-There are a number of signs that can show themselves when a tire or set of tires needs replacement.
+Several signs can show themselves when a tire or set of tires needs replacement.
 Some are more serious than others, but all indicate an imminent need for replacement for one reason or another.
 The Kia owner’s manuals contain schedules for tire replacement, but these signs may show themselves before the listed limits arrive, especially if the tires see heavy use.

 Bulges and Blisters

-Tires are made up of multiple layers of rubbery material of different kinds, with harder rubber on the outside and softer rubber on the inside.
-Bulges appear in tires when an inner tire layer has been compromised, but the outer layer has not.
-Bulges vary from barely noticeable to considerable, but all indicate an immediate need to replace the tire in question.
+Tires comprise multiple layers of rubbery material, with harder rubber on the outside and softer rubber on the inside.
+Bulges appear in tires when an inner tire layer has been compromised but the outer layer has not.
+Bulges vary from barely noticeable to considerable, but all indicate an immediate need to replace the tire.

 Bulges along the treads are especially dangerous to drive on, as the pressure caused by regular driving causes them to burst more easily.
-Drivers should replace tires with tread bulges with a spare or have the vehicle towed for repair immediately, whichever is safer under the circumstances.
+Drivers should replace tires with tread bulges with a spare or have the vehicle towed for repair immediately, whichever is safer.

 Tires with sidewall bulges are less likely to burst swiftly than their tread-compromised counterparts, but drivers should be very careful when driving them into a shop for repairs.
 Vehicles with large bulges along a tire’s sidewall should never be driven; rather, they should be towed.
 Blisters are discolorations and texture variations on the outside of the tire that also indicate internal damage.
 They may not be as serious as bulges, but the tire should still be replaced as soon as possible when they’re detected.